Florida Drug and Alcohol Rehab Treatment Centers

 More than half of the rehabilitation facilities in the state treat people with co-occurring disorders such as depression, schizophrenia, and bipolar disorder.
 More than 30% treat people who have experienced domestic violence and sexual abuse, and more than 40% treat people who have experienced trauma.2

 American Addiction Centers (AAC) facilities in Florida are able to treat a wide range of addictions and provide special care for people struggling with mental health issues in addition to their addictions.
+Florida drug and alcohol detox centers can help patients safely rid external substances from their bodies.
 Patients in our programs participate in different therapies in individual and group settings, and we offer supplementary therapies that foster improved well-being, including art therapy, music therapy, and mindfulness.

 To learn more about our programs, you can speak to one of our admissions navigators at .
 If you are not able to talk right now we can call you back a time that is more convenient for you.